 Reward social behavior.

 One of the more amusing parts of the game occurs when Pokémon creatures are spotted in everyday circumstances – say, near the check-in desk at your hotel’s lobby.
 Encourage your customers to screenshot and share those images on social media to enhance your status as a PokeStop hotel or Gym, and consider adding an incentive (discount, perk) for doing so.

-Alternatively, target and incentivize Pokémon-playing guests to leave a review about their experience at your hotel (along with a screenshot from game play) on relevant travel review websites.
-This strategy will not only enhance your Pokémon -specific SEO, it will encourage eager game players (and savvy travelers) to select your property in hopes that they’ll score a Pokémon and a deal.
+Alternatively, target and incentivize Pokémon-playing guests to leave a review about their experience at your hotel (along with a screenshot from gameplay) on relevant travel review websites.
+This strategy will not only enhance your Pokémon -specific SEO, but it will also encourage eager game players (and savvy travelers) to select your property in hopes that they’ll score a Pokémon and a deal.